HMCS Ottawa (FFH 341): Construction and career

 In June 2013, Ottawa received a new commanding officer, Commander Julian Barnard.

 In July 2015, Sylvain Belair took command of HMCS Ottawa.
 On 25 August 2016, Ottawa rescued the crew from the burning fishing vessel Sherry C which had been trying to tow the disabled fishing vessel Tryon back to port off the British Columbia Coast.
 No one was hurt in the event and the disabled fishing vessels were turned over to the Canadian Coast Guard when they arrived on the scene.
 Ottawa and sister ship Winnipeg sailed from Esquimalt on 6 March 2017 for six-month deployment visiting several nations around the Pacific, including Malaysia, India, China and Japan among others, returning on 8 August.

 In June and July 2018, Ottawa, along with sister ship Vancouver and the supply ship Asterix, took part in RIMPAC 2018 around the Hawaiian Islands.
 In February 2019, Ottawa left Esquimalt for a month-long deployment training with the US Navy.
 On 6 August, Ottawa sailed for a six-month deployment to Asian-Pacific waters which included enforcing United Nations sanctions against North Korea.
 On 12 September 2019, Ottawa sailed through the Taiwan Strait while en route to the sanctions enforcement area.
 On 19 December, the frigate returned to Esquimalt after four months in the Asia-Pacific region.

+In 2023, Ottawa was deployed to Japan to participate in military exercises with the American and Japanese navies.
+After departing Japan, Ottawa had three encounters with Chinese warships in the East China Sea, including a close encounter with the destroyer Luyang.
+Ottawa returned to Esquimalt in December.

+In October 2024, Ottawa departed CFB Esquimalt for a deployment of Asian waters as Canada's contribution to the multi-national Operation Horizon.
+On 26 December, Ottawa completed a mission to conduct anti-smuggling operations related to North Korea from late November to mid-December.
+While in the midst of the deployment, it was reported on 7 February 2025, the vessel's commanding officer was relieved of command as part of ensuring effective leadership.